-Personal conduct is regarded as an aspect of faculty effectiveness and relates to the University's overall image to students and the general public.
+Personal conduct is regarded as an aspect of faculty effectiveness and relates to the university's overall image to students and the general public.
 Personal behavior of faculty is expected to be in keeping with Christian values and ideals.
-Faculty must not engage in behavior that is inconsistent with these ideals, that would bring discredit to the University, or that would disrupt or interfere in any way with the mission of the University.
+Faculty must not engage in behavior that is inconsistent with these ideals, that would bring discredit to the university, or that would disrupt or interfere in any way with the mission of the university.
 Examples of improper conduct include, but are not limited to, the following:

-- 1. Disrespectful Behavior.
-Contemptuous or disrespectful treatment of students, administrators, staff, faculty, or other employees, including abusive or vulgar language. - 2.
-Unauthorized Recording.
-Recording, or causing to be recorded, the voice or image of any member of the University community without first obtaining the recorded person's permission, or the written permission of the President. - 3.
+1. Disrespectful Behavior.
+Contemptuous or disrespectful treatment of students, administrators, staff, faculty, or other employees, including abusive or vulgar language.

+- 2. Unauthorized Recording.
+Recording, or causing to be recorded, the voice or image of any member of the university community without first obtaining the recorded person's permission, or the written permission of the President. - 3.
 Dating Relationships.
 Engaging in a dating or other romantic relationship with any student at William Carey University.
 This may include inappropriate show of affection toward a student by a faculty or staff member. - 4.
 Use of Alcohol.
-Use or possession of alcoholic beverages on campus or at University-sponsored activities off campus.

-- 5. Lying and Falsification.
+Use or possession of alcoholic beverages on campus or at university-sponsored activities off campus, or as a representative of the university at any event. - 5.
+Lying and Falsification.
 Intentionally giving false information to university officials. - 6.
+Profanity, cursing, vulgar or suggestive behavior. - 7.
 Sexual Misconduct.
-Engaging in or advocating engagement in sexually immoral acts or lifestyles is deemed inappropriate by the University.
-Such acts and lifestyles deemed inappropriate include any act of sexual relations outside of marriage, adultery, cohabitation with an unmarried partner, incest, and sexual abuse. - 7.
-Encouraging or facilitating students in behavior listed in #6.
+Engaging in or advocating engagement in sexually immoral acts or lifestyles is deemed inappropriate by the university.
+Such acts and lifestyles deemed inappropriate include any act of sexual relations outside of marriage, adultery, cohabitation with an unmarried partner, incest, and sexual abuse.
+Sexual acts on university premises are prohibited, except in apartments designated by the university as married apartments, in accordance with this section. - 8.
+Encouraging, facilitating or coercing students to engage in any behaviors listed above.